fbpx

 • Not deny employment opportunities to employees or applicants based on the need for reasonable accommodations.

-• Not require employees or applications to accept unnecessary accommodation.
+• Employees or applications are not required to accept unnecessary accommodation.

 • Not require an employee to take paid or unpaid leave if another reasonable accommodation is appropriate.